ubernostrum/django-contact-form/docs/quickstart.rst

 <install>`.

 Once that's done, you can start setting up django-contact-form.
-First, add `'contact_form'` to your :data:`~django.conf.settings.INSTALLED_APPS` setting.
+First, add `'django_contact_form'` to your :data:`~django.conf.settings.INSTALLED_APPS` setting.
 Then, you can begin configuring.

 URL configuration
 -----------------

-The quickest way to set up the views in django-contact-form is to use the provided URLconf, found at `contact_form.urls`.
+The quickest way to set up the views in django-contact-form is to use the provided URLconf, found at `django_contact_form.urls`.
 You can include it wherever you like in your site's URL configuration; for example, to have it live at the URL `/contact/`:

 .. code-block:: python